brian-ho/MKThink-Presentation-1/content.md

 <h6>storage</h6>
 ###How can data make change?
-Note: struggled to come up with how to structure. possibly because visualization doesn't really cover it: too passive, static, quantitative.
-I'm trying to work between the built environment - data - people.
-MKthink is a perfect lab: architects, data analysts, designers, developers, engineers, planners, strategists (in no order) under one roof. can I make things visual/manifest in a way that unites these disciplines?
+Note: struggled to come up with how to frame. visualization doesn't work: too passive, static, quantitative.
+I want to  to work between the built environment + data + people.
+MKthink: architects, data analysts, designers, developers, engineers, planners, strategists (in no order) together. can I make things visual/manifest that unites these disciplines? so some questions.

 <h6>map</h6>